miker704/Strife/patches2.md

     - Wrapped All user Sub Modals with new portal hook to deploy on the dom without the need of replacing the current main on screen modal.
     - Fixed a bug where re-renders on sub modals re-render the user settings modal underneath causing for the escape on esc listener for user settings to reactivate fixed by adding a state condtion to block the listener from trigger when a sub modal is deployed.
+    - Moved Old Styled for User Modals to Deprecated.

 ## Backend Changes